 Our entire supply chain is made up of small businesses!
 We found a local manufacturer in BC, so everything is handcrafted in Canada.
 All bags are 100% natural cotton canvas.
 For the bag screen printing, we connected with a local printer whose business had been affected by COVID-19.
-The prints are done with an environmentally friendly water based process, creating a nice soft print that naturally wears as the bag does – instead of cracking as a Plastisol print can.
+The prints are done with an environmentally friendly water-based process, creating a nice soft print that naturally wears as the bag does – instead of cracking as a Plastisol print can.
 We are true to our values of helping all small business owners like ourselves!
 Also, each tote bag has its own unique cause.
-The choice is up to the buyer where they want to make a difference.
+The choice is up to the buyer and they want to make a difference.

 Q: How does it feel to be juggling being a mom and a business owner at the same time?

 I am still pretty fresh in this initiative but have been supported thus far.
 Although, the pandemic has made it a challenge and has put extra pressure on those with families.
 A large part specifically is on moms who are trying to manage homeschooled kids and still work on their business at the same time.
 I found myself up many mornings at 5 am to have quiet time to focus on this project and build my design business back up which was hit hard by the lock-downs.

 Q: How did your company celebrate International Women's Day (or Month)?